MarkLaur/BikeApp/README.md

 	- Station and trip entry forms
 	- Supports csv input
 		- 100MB bike trip file takes about 2 minutes to upload on my system.
 		- After clicking the button the site appears frozen, but it's working.
 You just have to wait.
 See the console windows for status updates.
-The text box at the bottom of the page updates when upload is complete.
+The text below the button updates when upload is complete.
 			- This will be fixed when I make the pages load stuff on the client side.

 # TODO